-Our financial year consists of a 52- or 53-week period ending on the Sunday nearest to, either before or after, December 31.
 For purposes of this annual report, the term fiscal year is synonymous with financial year and refers to the periods covered by our Audited Consolidated and Combined Financial Statements.

 We prepare our Audited Consolidated and Combined Financial Statements in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-We have applied all IFRS issued by the IASB effective at the time of preparing our Audited Consolidated and Combined Financial Statements.
-Our Audited Consolidated and Combined Financial Statements as of January 3, 2021 and December 31, 2019, and for the 2020 period and the 2019 period, have been audited by Galaz, Yamazaki, Ruiz Urquiza, S.C. member of Deloitte Touche Tohmatsu Limited ("Deloitte"), an independent registered public accounting firm, whose report dated March 25, 2021, is also included in this annual report.
-Our Audited Combined Financial Statements for the 2018 period, were audited by KPMG Cárdenas Dosal, S.C. a member firm of KPMG International Coperative ("KPMG"), an independent registered public accounting firm, whose report dated September 27, 2019, is also included in this annual report.
+We have applied IFRS issued by the IASB effective at the time of preparing our Audited Consolidated and Combined Financial Statements.
+Our Audited Consolidated and Combined Financial Statements as of December 31, 2021, January 3, 2021, and December 31, 2019, and for the 2021, 2020, 2019 periods, have been audited by Galaz, Yamazaki, Ruiz Urquiza, S.C. member of Deloitte Touche Tohmatsu Limited ("Deloitte"), an independent registered public accounting firm, whose report dated April 28, 2022, is also included in this annual report.

-Prior to BLSM Latino América Servicios, S.A. de C.V., a Mexican sociedad anónima de capital variable ("BLSM"), becoming a subsidiary of Betterware, we prepared combined financial statements because it provided more meaningful information to the reader as Betterware and BLSM were subsidiaries under the common control of Campalier, operating under common management; Considering the foregoing, combined financial statements of these entities were prepared as of December 31, 2019 and 2018.
-On March 10, 2020, BLSM became a subsidiary of Betterware and thus included in our consolidated financial statements as of such date.
-As a result, the combined statement of changes in stockholders' equity for the 2019 and 2018 periods present the net parent investment gross by including contributed capital and retained earnings (rather than net as presented in prior years), as management believes it is a preferable presentation for comparability purposes with the share structure and presentation for the 2020 period.
-Our Audited Consolidated and Combined Financial Statements are presented in thousands of Mexican Pesos (Ps).
+Prior to BLSM Latino América Servicios, S.A. de C.V., a Mexican sociedad anónima de capital variable ("BLSM"), becoming a subsidiary of Betterware, we prepared combined financial statements because it provided more meaningful information to the reader as Betterware and BLSM were subsidiaries under the common control of Campalier, operating under common management; Thus, combined financial statements of these entities were prepared as of December 31, 2019.
+On March 10, 2020, BLSM became a subsidiary of Betterware and thus included in our consolidated financial statements as of December 31,2020.
+As a result, the combined statement of changes in stockholders' equity for the 2019 period present the net parent investment gross by including contributed capital and retained earnings (rather than net as presented in prior years), as management believes it is a preferable presentation for comparability purposes with the share structure and presentation for the 2021 and 2020 periods.